 About Mark Williams

-Brought up sailing the English Channel, Mark quickly developed a deep love for the ocean and a fervor for exploration.
-He began in Africa, where he completed his rescue diver training and numerous climbs.
-From there, he went on to circumnavigate the globe, without the use of aviation.
-This venture took him up to the Arctic, Siberia, Mongolia, Tibet and high-altitude peaks in Pakistan, Afghanistan, Kyrgyzstan and Patagonia, to mention just a few.
-He then sailed down to Australia, where he settled for a few years, using his engineering background to work as a boat builder.
+Mark was brought up sailing the English Channel where he quickly developed a deep love for the ocean and a fervour for exploration.
+He began completing his Rescue Dive coarse in Africa and then circumnavigated the globe, without the use of aviation.
+This venture took him up to the Arctic, Siberia, Mongolia, Tibet and high altitude peaks in Pakistan, Afghanistan, Kyrgyzstan and Patagonia, to mention a few.
+He then sailed down to Australia and settled for a few years, using his engineering background, working as a boat builder.

-These travels left Mark with a desire to share the wonders of the natural world with others.
-He completed his Yachtmaster Offshore certificate, moving on to work as a captain on luxury catamarans, sailing guests to remote islands in the Caribbean.
-Mark’s fascination for marine mammals then drew him to the Pacific Northwest, where he is a captain and wildlife guide.
-As an avid conservationist, he enjoys sharing not only his passion for the ocean but also his knowledge, inspiring others to love and protect the ocean for future generations.
+His travels left him with a desire to share the wonders of the natural world with others.
+He completed his Offshore Yachtmaster licence, next working as a captain on luxury catamarans, sailing guests to remote Caribbean Islands.
+His fascination for marine mammals drew him to the Pacific Northwest, North America, where he now works as a captain and wildlife guide.
+As an avid conservationist, he shares his passion and knowledge for the ocean, inspiring others to love and protect it for future generations.

-When not guiding, Mark volunteers as a medic with the Canadian Ski Patrol and explores the rugged Vancouver Island, British Columbia, coastline, kitesurfing and freediving.
-Some of Mark’s favorite pastimes include growing food, playing guitar, wood carving and teaching others to sail on his boat.
-He also organizes beach cleanups, bringing communities together to raise awareness about plastics in our marine environment.
+Whilst not guiding, he volunteers as a medic on Canadian Ski Patrol and explores the rugged coastline of Vancouver Island, kitesurfing and freediving.
+Some of his favourite pastimes include growing food, playing guitar, wood carving, teaching sailing and organising beach cleans, bringing communities together whilst raising awareness of plastics in our oceans.

-Mark looks forward to sharing some of his own experiences – and creating some unforgettable new ones – with you.
+After one trip to the Polar Regions Mark was hooked.
+He now looks forward to sharing some of his own experiences, whilst creating new unforgettable ones with you.